zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault-v1.md

 1. Open a Web Browser at the URL `https://<OKV-VM_@IP-Public>`

-2. Login to Oracle Key Vault Web Console as "*RESTADMIN*" with the password "*T06tron.*"
+2. Login to Oracle Key Vault Web Console as *"RESTADMIN"* with the password *"T06tron."*

    ![](./images/okv-001.png " ")